A World of Funny Place Names

 When we first heard about Buggeru, we automatically assumed it was in Australia and named after something sordid and illegal (well possibly illegal, it’s an odd place Australia).
 We pictured rugged, sun-bronzed men in small shorts and big hats, singing “tie me kangaroo down sport” round a billabong.
 Sadly Buggerru is a beautiful seaside town on the island of Sardinia in Italy.
 It looks like a lovely place for a holiday, but the closest thing they have to a kangaroo is rabbits.
 Lots of rabbits.
 I think they’re starting small and building up.

 Assmannshausen is a lovely, traditional looking town in Germany.
 If you do a Google seach, the first thing that comes up is ‘Things to do in Assmannshausen’.
 This provides a handy list of fun, touristy things to in Assmannshausen, along with useful tips and advice such as “to avoid surprise always stand against the wall”

 Gobbler’s Knob, Pennsylvania

-We should have thought more carefully before asking young Kevin to find an image to go with an entry about Gobbler’s Knob.
-Three days to research a single photograph, what was he looking at we ask?
+We should have thought more carefully before asking young Kevin, our intern, to find an image to go with an entry about Gobbler’s Knob.
+Three days to research a single photograph!
+What was he looking at we ask?
 Gobblers’s Knob is a small town, each day is much like the last, but it does have a thriving rodent weather forecasting business.